Being single can be really tough sometimes. (I know I felt that way — you too?) There’s a lot of wondering. Waiting.

 Friend, it’s all too easy to neglect self-care especially when we need it most.
 If you’re feeling burned out, depressed, or lonely, I promise you will feel a difference if you invest in yourself.
 Sign up for a new course, find a counselor, buy that prayer journal you’ve had in your online shopping cart for weeks.
 Show yourself some love and schedule time to relax the way you want and need most.

 The beauty is that the time you spend investing in your relationship with yourself goes beyond making your life better today.
-Having a healthy, connected, loving relationships with yourself will also pay off in huge ways in all your relationships in the future.
+Having a healthy, connected, loving relationships with yourself will also pay off in huge ways in all your relationships in the future (for more tips on self-care, check out this episode with my friend Marri).

 2. SOUL CARE